VibhaSeshadri/stat133-hws-fall17/post02/report/post02-vibha-seshadri.md

 #### Introduction

 I'm just going to start off by saying that I am a **BIG** *Harry Potter* fan.
 My favorite book in the series was *Harry Potter and the Deathly Hallows*!
 I loved how well J.K.
 Rowling tied everything in the series together with so much attention to detail and depth!
-That's why in this blog post, I am going to explain how we can use the methods in the `stringr` package and regex to analyze the master piece that is the text of the seventh *Harry Potter* book!
+That's why in this blog post, I am going to explain how we can use regex and the methods in the `stringr` package to analyze the master piece that is the text of the seventh *Harry Potter* book!
 Let's begin!

 #### What exactly is regex?

-[According to the regex rdocumentation](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/regex), regex stands for "Regular Expression" and "speficies a pattern which describes a set of strings".
+[According to the regex rdocumentation](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/regex), regex stands for "Regular Expression" and "speficies a pattern which describes a set of strings."
 Regex has specific syntax that is used in creating patterns for a computer to interpret and match.
 Take a look at [this cheatsheet](http://regexlib.com/CheatSheet.aspx?AspxAutoDetectCookieSupport=1) to learn more about regex syntax!
-There are many uses of Regex!
-[According to Rex Egg](http://www.rexegg.com/regex-uses.html), a website that contains many regex tutorials, Some examples include: getting text from a file, validating input from users into forms, searching for and replacing pages of code, utilizing the advanced search features of creativity software, renaming many files, and much more.
+There are many uses of Regex.
+[According to Rex Egg](http://www.rexegg.com/regex-uses.html), a website that contains many regex tutorials, regex can be used in getting text from a file, validating input from users in forms, searching for and replacing pages of code, utilizing the advanced search features of creativity software, renaming many files, and much more.

 #### What exactly is `stringr`?